MystenLabs/ed25519-unsafe-libs/README.md

 # ed25519-unsafe-libs
 List of potentially unsafe ed25519 signature libraries that allow a public api where secret and public key can be provided independently as signing function inputs.
 Misuse of these public apis can result to private key exposure.

-All of the libraries in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).
+Μost of the repositories in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).

+Number of impacted libraries: 40 (last updated: June 17 2022)

 ## What is the issue?
 Note that normally and according to the related [rfc8032](https://datatracker.ietf.org/doc/html/rfc8032), EdDSA signatures are deterministic, and thus for the same input message to be signed, a unique signature output that includes two elements, a curve point `R` and a scalar `S`, is returned.